-For those who may be unfamiliar with the diving methods, snorkeling involves wearing a face mask and short breathing tube that enables the swimmer to glide face-down on the surface of the ocean.
-This limits the swimmer from diving very deep (as he has no continuous oxygen supply), but is a great option for those who want to swim in shallow waters or perhaps keep their distance from the creatures below.
+For those who may be unfamiliar with the diving methods, snorkeling involves wearing a face mask and short breathing tube.
+This tube enables swimmers to swim face-down on the surface of the ocean.
+However, this limits swimmers from diving very deeply as they are without continuous oxygen supplies.
+But still it’s a great option for those who want to dive in shallow waters.

-The sport of scuba diving requires extensive training and certification.
-In scuba diving, divers are connected to oxygen tanks while wearing facemasks, wet suits and fins.
-The practice of safe scuba diving requires discipline and patience as well as extensive training as divers can subject themselves to significant immediate and long-term risks in this sport.
+Scuba diving requires extensive training and certification.
+In scuba diving, divers are connected to oxygen tanks while wearing face masks, wet suits and fins.
+The practice of safe scuba diving requires discipline and patience.
+Also, divers need extensive training as they can subject themselves to significant immediate and long-term risks in this sport.

 Best Places to Snorkel in Hawaii

-Oahu: Hanauma Bay is one of the most popular snorkeling locales, as one of Oahu’s Marine Life Conservation Districts, and is constantly teeming with both tropical fish and admirers.
+Hanauma Bay is one of the most popular places for snorkeling and diving in Hawaii.
+The bay is one of Oahu’s Marine Life Conservation Districts and is teems with protected marine life.

-Maui: The small crescent shaped island of Molokini, off the coast of Maui, is an exquisite place to snorkel since the fish are not skittish or uncomfortable with divers.
+The small crescent shaped island of Molokini, off the coast of Maui, is an exquisite place to snorkel.
+This is because the fish are not skittish or uncomfortable with divers.

-Kauai: Ke’e Beach has a relatively shallow lagoon and plenty of colorful creatures that create a setting for a beginning snorkeler’s paradise.
+Ke’e Beach has a relatively shallow lagoon and plenty of colorful reef fish.
+As a result, it’s a perfect place for snorkeling, especially for beginners.

-Big Island: Kealakekua Bay might require a brief kayaking trip to get to some of the best places, but once you arrive, expect to see tropical beauties such as dolphins, honu (green sea turtle), uhu(parrot fish), lau’i pala (yellow tang) and even kikakapu (butterfly fish).
+Kealakekua Bay might require a brief kayaking trip to get to some of the best places.
+But once you arrive, expect to see marine life such as: dolphins, honu (green sea turtle), uhu(parrot fish), lau’i pala (yellow tang) and even kikakapu (butterfly fish).
 Another great snorkeling option on the Big Island is Kahalu’u Beach Park.

-Lanai: Hulopoe Bay has been rated as one of the best beaches in America and the underwater sites and nearby tide pools make the location that much more idyllic.
+Hulopoe Bay has been rated as one of the best beaches in America.
+Its pristine reefs and nearby tide pools make the location that much more idyllic.

 Best Places to Snuba Dive in Hawaii

-Oahu: Ko Olina is a great place for tourists to join a catamaran sailing tour, while snuba’ing to their hearts’ content.
+Ko Olina is a great place for tourists to join a catamaran sailing tour and snuba dive.

-Kauai: Poipu Beach is one of the most famous shores on Kauai Island and the seascapes below the surface of the water are every bit as dynamic.
-Visitors can catch a guided snuba tour at the town of Poipu to enjoy the depths in a group.
+Poipu Beach is one of the most popular beaches on Kauai.
+And its reef life is abundant and stunning.
+Visitors can catch a guided snuba tour at the town of Poipu to dive in a group.

-Big Island: Kailua-Kona on the Big Island also offers guided tours highlighting the marvels of Kamakahonu Bay and the areas off Honokohau Harbor.
+Kailua-Kona offers guided dive tours of Kamakahonu Bay and the areas off Honokohau Harbor.

-Lanai: Snuba tours often begin by boarding eager divers at Lahaina, Maui and then making a short boat trip l to Lanai.
+Snuba tours begin by boarding at Lahaina, Maui and then making a short boat trip to Lanai.